brianyaklin/brianyaklin.github.io/_posts/2021-08-25-snmp-queries-with-python.md

 1.3.6.1.2.1.1.1.0 0x436973636f20494f5320536f6674776172652c203238303020536f667477617265202843323830304e4d2d414456454e54455250524953454b392d4d292c2056657273696f6e2031322e3428313363292c2052454c4541534520534f4654574152452028666332290d0a546563686e6963616c20537570706f72743a20687474703a2f2f7777772e636973636f2e636f6d2f74656368737570706f72740d0a436f707972696768742028632920313938362d3230303720627920436973636f2053797374656d732c20496e632e0d0a436f6d70696c6564205468752031342d4a756e2d30372031383a35312062792070726f645f72656c5f7465616d
 ```

-> The sysDescr response is actually a hex representation that needs to be decoded.
-This is outside the scope of this post, but I would recommend reviewing the Ansible [snmp_facts](https://github.com/ansible-collections/community.general/blob/main/plugins/modules/net_tools/snmp_facts.py) module and its decode_hex() and to_text() functions.
+The sysDescr response is actually a hex representation that needs to be decoded.
+Using [PySNMP's HLAPI]({% post_url 2022-01-11-pysnmp-hlapi-overview %}) will automatically decode this for us.
+However, if you wish to continue using cmdGen, decoding this is outside the scope of this post, but I would recommend reviewing the Ansible [snmp_facts](https://github.com/ansible-collections/community.general/blob/main/plugins/modules/net_tools/snmp_facts.py) module and its decode_hex() and to_text() functions.
+{: .notice--info}

 ## Querying an SNMP table using nextCmd()